NessJade96/18-NoSQL-Social-Network-API/README.md

 ## User Setup:

-To use this at home, in your terminal run the following commands to invoke the application: -`npm i` to install packages. -`npm run seed` seeds the mongoDB. -`npm run start` starts the live server.
+To use this at home, in your terminal run the following commands to invoke the application: `npm i` to install packages,`npm run seed` seeds the mongoDB, then `npm run start` starts the live server.

 ## User story: